 GeForce even recommends having 16 GB of random access memory or more.
 This model can work with a 6-pin or 8-pin power connector, so you won’t need an adapter.

 Note: You don’t want to place this card in an older system where your CPU will become a bottleneck.
-This card is meant for high-end graphics, so try to stick with at least an i5 processor (preferably i7 or something similar, though).
+This card is meant for high-end graphics, so try to stick with at least an i5 processor (preferably i7 or something similar like the recent AMD FX processors).

 Speed and Performance